 Recognition of Prior Learning (RPL)

 There are 17 units of competency in this Counselling qualification and these are delivered in three stages.

-Students will be supported throughout the course via one-on-one Trainer support, eLearning, live and recorded web-tutorials, live chats and also forums which are designed to support individual learner needs.
+Students will be supported throughout the course via regular Trainer support, eLearning, live and recorded web-tutorials, live chats and also forums which are designed to support individual learner needs.